 Tamir Rice, 12 was playing with a toy gun in a store when he was shot dead by the police due to the “threat he appeared to pose”.
 Michael Brown, 18, was walking back home one day when the police shot him six times to death.
-Darrien Hunt, 22, was holding a fake Samurai sword at a Japanese Comic Con when the police gunned him down to death.
+Darrien Hunt, 22, was holding a fake Samurai sword at a Japanese Comic-Con when the police gunned him down to death.
 These cases happened within the past ten years, but are only a small handful of the cases of police brutality in America every year: Jim Fisher, a former FBI agent, estimates that the police in the United States shoot at least 1,000 people, killing at least 607 of them.
 Shootings by police accounted for almost 10 percent of homicides (LA Times).
 Horrific incidences like these are disregarded as one-off accidents, when, in reality, these statistics and stories show that “accidental” police shootings are a systemic violence and not coincidences.

-Around the nation, protesters are rallying for anti-police brutality laws and anti-racism in the legal system.
+Around the nation, protesters are rallying against anti-police brutality laws and anti-racism in the legal system.
 With the amount of injustice and distrust created by police violence, the progression of human rights in America is incumbent upon police reform.
 Freedom to walk down the streets should be boundless and not contingent on whether it will result in being mercilessly shot by the police.

-The police in America aren’t just armed: they are essentially militarized.
+The police in America aren’t just armed, they are essentially militarized

 As with every stable democracy, no individual body should possess such great mechanical power.
 The police in America aren’t just armed: they are essentially militarized.
 In other nations, American policemen would be regarded as heavily armed as soldiers sent out to war in Baghdad or Aleppo.
 The Call of Duty culture seems to persist in the justice system where it is the norm to see police officers respond to small situations using “top-grade military equipment like tear gas, rifles, and automatic weapons” (The Economist).
 The atmospheric fear of totalitarianism rising with such a relentless police force is at the heart of America’s troubles: power corruption and violence.